The inspiration for 'Mork & Mindy' came from an episode of 'The Dick Van Dyke Show'

 Mork's origin story is even nuttier than Robin Williams.
 Literally.

-On February 28, 1978, nearly 40 years ago, Robin Williams jumped off the television screen and into immediate stardom as the hyperactive alien Mork.
+On February 28, 1978, over 40 years ago, Robin Williams jumped off the television screen and into immediate stardom as the hyperactive alien Mork.
 The Orkan character came to visit — well, abduct — Richie Cunningham in a season five episode of Happy Days, "My Favorite Orkan."

 The title was an obvious nod to My Favorite Martian, and the impetus to bring a sci-fi element to the sitcom came in part from creator Garry Marshall's son, who suggested adding a spaceman to the sitcom.
 The Marshall kid had just seen Star Wars.
 And every kid wanted everything to be Star Wars from that point onward, even a rose-colored comedy set in 1950s Milwaukee.